Student-centric advice and objective recommendations

 Lost Financial Aid Eligibility?
 Here’s What to Do

 If you lost your financial aid, you may be wondering what to do next.
 Continue reading to learn what to do if you lose financial aid eligibility!

-- Have a Social Security number.
+- Having a Social Security number

-- Enrollment in an eligible degree or certificate program.
+- Enrollment in an eligible degree or certificate program

 There are other forms of student aid such as scholarships, grants, or private student loans.
 Scholarships and grants will have their own eligibility requirements depending on the organization that funds them.
-Be sure to read all the eligibility rules that you must follow to receive the aid!
+For example, some scholarships may require students to maintain a specific GPA in order to continue to receive the scholarship.

 Private loans have eligibility requirements regarding credit score and income.
 The exact numbers vary based on the lender.
 If you don’t meet these requirements, you can use a co-signer who does.
 This will increase your chances of receiving private student loans.

-See also: How to Find a Co-signer
+See also: How to find a co-signer

 Why you may lose student aid eligibility